missionpinball/mpf-docs/intro/running_your_game.rst

   3D-based media controller which can be used for very advanced 3D display graphics.

+.. note:: Prior to MPF 0.30, we recommended that you put your machine's folder in the ``/machine_files`` folder inside the MPF package.
+That is changed now, since starting in MPF 0.30, MPF is properly installed into a system location.
+   Now you can put your machine folder(s) wherever you want.

 To run an MPF game, you have to start both the media controller and the MPF game engine.
 You can do both of these via the command line.